ddemiccotest/box-take-home-java/README.md

 - Copy and paster your invitation link in a new tab
 - Then click on the <img src="./media/work_in_repl.png" width="80" height="25" /> button at the top of this README.
 You will be redirected to your repo in Repl.
 - Once redirected, you can write code and run tests.
 - Tests can be run by pressing the green `Run` button at the top of REPL.
+If the button doesn't show up, refresh the page.
 - **Common Issues**
     - **Not redirected to your Repl** - You must be logged into Repl in the browser you use to open your repo